Skycards/Changes/README.md

 ## Data Format

 The JSON files contain the raw response from the Skycards API endpoints, preserving the original structure and format provided by the API.
+The files are automatically formatted with proper indentation for improved readability.